| Howdy Ya'll! |

-I jes' LUV these Pop Rivet Dimplers I got from Averys.
+I jes' LUV these Pop Rivet Dimple Dies!

 Here's a little tutorial on how they work.
 No, I'm not saying that you should use these guys.
 That's

-money, I would buy the DRDT and would prefer to use it over any other dimpler.
-Maybe I will be able to, later on down the line.
+money, I would buy the DRDT2 and would prefer to use it over any other dimpler.

 Some guys have been asking how the Pop Rivet Dimplers work, so here goes.
 All you need it is a standard